PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Methodology

 \section{Methodology}

-In this section, we present our scheme in detail.
-In Section~\ref{sec:method_sharing}, we discuss how we generate noise matrices and apply to a genomic dataset.
-In Section \ref{sec:noise-generate}, we present our new noise generation scheme.
-In Section~\ref{sec:method_postprocessing}, we explain how we restore GWAS reproducibility using statistical information from the original dataset.
+In this section, we introduce the technical details of our proposed scheme.
+We discuss how to generate a correlation-aware noise matrix in Section~\ref{sec:perturbation} and present our noise generation scheme in Section \ref{sec:noise-generate}.
+In Section~\ref{sec:method_postprocessing}, we explain how we restore GWAS utility using MAF.